 It is recognised that any policy is unlikely to take account of every individual situation.
 Each case therefore needs to be considered on its merits.
 This policy will act as the guide for officers.
 In exceptional cases where officers consider that a decision should be made outside this policy, they will first refer the matter to the Residential Team Leader who will consider all of the information prior to making a decision.

-The Housing, Health and Engineering Manager will deal with any complaints against decisions
+The Head of Housing and Environmental Health will deal with any complaints against decisions

 31. Performance measures